-If storing clothing in an attic, be sure to choose a clean and dry area free of mildew, mold, moisture, or pests.
+If storing clothing in an attic, be sure to choose a clean and dry area free of mildew, mould, moisture, or pests.
 Also, avoid placing stored clothing items in areas where they will be exposed to a lot of direct sunlight.
-Sunlight exposure can cause the fading of colors and other types of thermodynamic damage.
+Sunlight exposure can cause the fading of colours and other types of thermodynamic damage.

 Why To Press or Iron Clothes Before Storage

 Now that you know the steps to take when storing your clothing items, let's discuss why you should iron or press your garments before putting them into storage.
 We will also go over what you will need to get the job done.
 Obviously, ironing your clothes will help them look better.
 But what else can pressing clothes before storage do?